Using Markdown with Eleventy

 }Custom Containers in Markdown with Caption

-The markdown-it plugin @mdit/plugin-container can be used to generate custom containers, such as figures, listings, and blockquotes.
-The example below creates a source code listing with a caption:
+The markdown-it plugin @mdit/plugin-container enables the generation of custom containers, including figures, listings, and blockquotes.
+The example below demonstrates the creation of a source code listing that includes a caption:

 This is a paragraph.